-This is an adaptation from Kimberly Snyder’s GGS (Glowing Green Smoothie), that I’ve been making for almost two years.
-Now, I don’t drink this every morning or even everyday, but I always make sure to have all the ingredients at hand.
+This is an adaptation of Kimberly Snyder’s GGS (Glowing Green Smoothie), that I’ve been making for almost two years.
+Now, I don’t drink this every morning, but I always make sure to have all the ingredients at hand.
 It’s an acquired taste if you’re not used to green smoothies, especially if you’re like me, who’s not fond of celery… Well, this is probably the only thing raw celery actually tastes good in!
-After a few days you’ll actually quite enjoy this one and even crave it!
+After a few days, you’ll actually quite enjoy this one and even crave it!

 The way I’ve altered the recipe of this famous smoothie is by cutting down the size of proportion to fit most entry-level blenders and added more green color in the form of kiwi that I sometimes replace with pineapple (which makes the smoothie keep it’s lavish green color).

 If you’re a beginner/intermediate when it comes to blenders than I guess your blender doesn’t allow you to fit more than about 900-1000ml of content?
 Well, that was at least my problem in the beginning when trying to make the original recipe of the GGS which has more water, more greens and adapted to fit the jug of a VitaMix.
 So my recipe is more adapted to an entry-level blender and should give about roughly 2 cups of healing blend that you can then pour into a smoothie cup :)